-Today shots of a well known, attractive bird, an European Starling - Sturnus vulgaris in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter.
-Lens was my UV-PL f2 62mm quartz flourite lens.
+Today again about that a well known, attractive bird, the European Starling - Sturnus vulgaris in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter.
+But this time it will also be about bird vision and a simulation how that might look like to us humans.
+Lens was my CERCO 94mm quartz flourite lens.
 Light source was a modified for high UV output Xenon flashlight.
 All shots were done at f8.

 [click on image to see a larger one]

-Diptych (left to right): Human vison, reflected UV (Baader-U filter):
+Triptych (left to right): Human vison, reflected UV and simulated bird vision (left to right):

-This attractive bird has iridescent feathers with a metallic magenta shine around his throat, chest and back, which reflect at maximum under a 45 degree reflection angle, however it also reflects UV quite strongly, peaking at around 365nm (shown as yellow) and to a much lesser quantity around 385m (shown as purple), invisible to us humans (but made visible here using special photographic methods), and all this gets nicely visible.
+This attractive bird has iridescent feathers with a metallic magenta shine around his throat, chest and back, which reflect at maximum under a 45 degree reflection angle, however it also reflects UV quite strongly, peaking at around 365nm (shown as yellow) and to a much lesser quantity around 385m (shown as purple).
+This UV image was then combined with the visible image to result into a simulated bird vision image (as birds can see UV, Blue, Green and Red) invisible to us humans (but made visible here using special photographic methods), and all this gets nicely visible here.

 Stay tuned, more will follow on that fascinating subject...